stfc/cloud-deployed-apps/docs/infra-setup.md

                     secretName: tls-keypair
 ```

+> [!NOTE]
-**NOTE: make sure you follow the post-deployment steps too to configure sending emails**
+> Make sure to follow post-deployment steps below for configuring sending emails

 ## Post-deployment

+> [!WARNING]
-NOTE: this will likely be deprecated for using secrets
+> This will likely be deprecated for using secrets

 If you have enabled monitoring.
 You need to manually set a few secrets that capi requires - this includes:

 1. The mail server to use to send alerts (If sending alerts)
 2. Which email address to send alerts to.
 (If sending alerts)